byu-osl/city-issue-server/README.md

 #### Mongoose and MongoDB

 [Mongoose](http://mongoosejs.com/docs/guide.html) is the *M* in MVC.
-You use it to interact with the database: saving requests, searching, deleting, etc.
+You use it to interact with the database: saving issue requests, searching, deleting, etc. We use several Mongoose [models](models) to represent objects in the application.
+You instantiate those models in the [routes directory files](routes) and work with them there.

 #### Testing